 However, the aim of Taimiteko – Seedling Action is to employ young Finns and increase the carbon sinks of Finnish forests by planting seedlings in areas that have not been in active forestry, agriculture or peet production for years or even decades.
 According to The Central Union of Agricultural Producers and Forest Owners (MTK), there are still about 100,000 hectares of such land in Finland that would be suitable for afforestation.

 The patron of the Taimiteko project is the president of the Republic of Finland, Sauli Niinistö.

 How you can participate

-If you would like an estimate of the carbon dioxide emissions of your organisation or association, you can also download an open carbon calculator to your computer from the University of Helsinki’s Hiilifiksu (Carbon smart) Association website.
+If you would like an estimate of the carbon footprint emissions of your organisation or association, you can also download an open carbon calculator to your computer from the University of Helsinki’s Hiilifiksu (Carbon smart) Association website.

 In the beginning phase of Taimiteko, only business partnerships were established.
 However, now also individuals can participate by donating tree seedlings via the online store on this site.

 This is how an organisation / community can get involved in planting seedlings

 - The organisation has a calculation of the desired amount of carbon sequestration or the amount to be invested in the project.